Last Updated: July 25, 2014

 To join a public network, just tap the network's name and you'll join it.

-- If it's a private network, you'll need a password.
-Tap the network name and you'll be prompted for a password.
+- If you want to join a private network, you'll need a password.
+Tap the network's name and you'll be prompted for a password.
 Enter it and tap the Join button.
-If your password is correct, you'll join the network and be surfing the web.
-If not, you can try entering it again (assuming you know it, of course).
+If your password is correct, you'll join the network and be ready to use the Internet.
+If your password doesn't work, you can try entering it again (assuming you know it, of course).

 - More advanced users can click the arrow at the right of the network name to enter more specific settings, but the everyday user won't need this.